Success for Every Student

-Our goal is to produce successful students who are independent learners that are prepared to meet challenges and overcome them.
-Additionally, we want them to understand their strengths and weaknesses and provide encouragement and motivation for success.
+Our goal is to produce successful students who are independent learners, prepared to meet challenges and overcome them.
+We want them to understand their strengths and weaknesses and provide encouragement and motivation for success.
 We believe that each student is unique and we work to create a plan tailored to fit each student.
 The services provided will be driven by the individual needs of the student.

 Academic Support Labs

-Students in kindergarten through 5th grade may receive support for reading, math, and study skills.
-Academic support meets one on one or in a small group setting (maximum of 4) at times when it is the least intrusive to maximize learning opportunities.
-There are numerous opportunities per week and students meet according to their schedules.
+Students in kindergarten through fifth grade may receive reading support.
+Academic Support meets one on one or in a small group setting (maximum of six) at times when it is the least intrusive to maximize learning opportunities.
+There are numerous opportunities per week, and students meet according to their schedules.

 Academic Support is designed to help keep students on track academically.
 Kept in a small setting, the instructor is able to work with the student on his or her coursework.
-The instructor also keeps the partnership with the home by checking grades weekly, communicating with teachers, communicating with parents, and also allowing a place to finish assignments and tests.
+The instructor also maintains a partnership with the home by checking grades weekly, communicating with teachers and parents, and also allowing a place to work on assignments.

 Providence continually strives to keep up with the latest research and cutting-edge practices to best serve students and their families.
 In 2014, Providence became the first private school in the area to offer the Arrowsmith Program®.
 Arrowsmith has grown rapidly at Providence School and has changed lives for many of our Providence families throughout the years.